Israel Resumes Aid to Southern Gaza City Amidst Fighting and Bombardment

 Negotiations for a new ceasefire and hostage release were underway in Cairo, with the United States expressing hope for a breakthrough based on a revised Hamas proposal.
 The significance of the US government’s decision to halt a shipment of powerful bombs over concerns of an Israeli offensive on Rafah was downplayed by the Israeli military.

 Israel has maintained that capturing Rafah is essential for victory in its war with Hamas.
-However, with over a million Palestinians seeking refuge in the city, the UN and Western powers have warned about the potential devastating humanitarian consequences of an all-out assault.
+However, with over a million Palestinians seeking refuge in the city, the UN and Western powers have warned regarding the potential devastating humanitarian consequences of an all-out assault.

 Plumes of smoke from Israeli air strikes rose over Rafah, and heavy gunfire was heard on Wednesday as the Israel Defense Forces (IDF) continued a limited offensive in eastern areas.
 The IDF reported eliminating terrorists, uncovering terrorist infrastructure, and launching airstrikes on over 100 “terror targets” throughout Gaza over the past day.